 The Governing Board will maintain a spirit of openness and collaboration in its decision-making processes and strive to keep county officials and health care stakeholders across the range of participating counties actively engaged with the Governing Board to continuously identify and develop cost-effective strategies to strengthen the CMSP benefit program and improve local delivery of health care services in participating counties.

-Principles for the CMSP Benefit Program
+CMSP Benefit Program

 CMSP members will receive medically necessary services in a manner that promotes delivery of the right care at the right time by the right health care provider.